Glossary

 Admin Server

 The management API used to configure tenants, API keys, budgets, and policies.
 The Admin Server is separate from the Cycles Server and is not part of the protocol's hot path.
-See Authentication, Tenancy, and API Keys.
+See Tenant Creation and Management and Authentication, Tenancy, and API Keys.

 Cycles Protocol